sushanth-web/FULL-STACK-APP-USING-MERN/README.md

 2.**Install backend dependencies**

-cd backend
+-cd backend
-npm install
+-npm install

 3.**Install frontend dependencies**

-cd ../frontend
+-cd ../frontend
-npm install
+-npm install

-Run the App
+**Run the App**

 Start Backend Server:

-cd backend
+-cd backend
-npm run dev
+-npm run dev

-The backend will run on http://localhost:4000
+-The backend will run on http://localhost:4000

-Start Frontend App:
+**Start Frontend App:**

-cd frontend
+-cd frontend
-npm run dev
+-npm run dev

 The frontend will run on http://localhost:5173 and will proxy API requests to the backend.

-**FOLDER STRUCTURE**

-FULL-STACK-APP-USING-MERN/
-│
-├── backend/
-│   ├── controllers/
-│   │   └── workoutController.js
-│   ├── models/
-│   │   └── workoutModel.js
-│   ├── routes/
-│   │   └── workout.js
-│   ├── server.js
-│   └── package.json
-│
-├── frontend/
-│   ├── src/
-│   │   ├── components/
-│   │   │   ├── NavBar.jsx
-│   │   │   ├── WorkoutForm.jsx
-│   │   │   └── WorkoutDetails.jsx
-│   │   ├── context/
-│   │   │   └── WorkoutContext.jsx
-│   │   ├── hooks/
-│   │   │   └── useWorkoutContext.jsx
-│   │   ├── pages/
-│   │   │   └── Home.jsx
-│   │   ├── App.jsx
-│   │   ├── main.jsx
-│   │   └── index.css
-│   ├── package.json
-│   └── vite.config.js
-│
-└── README.md